Cryogenic nano-imaging of second-order moir\'e superlattices

 In this work, we perform cryogenic near-field opto-electronic experiments on a MATBG aligned to hBN.
-With this technique, we are capable of probing the photovoltage response at length scales far below the wavelength (here $10.7$~$\mu$m), where we are only limited by the tip radius ($\approx 20$~nm) and any spreading induced by the photoresponse mechanism.
-We observe two sets of fringes rotated with respect to each other by $\sim$50{\degree}, which we interpret as a manifestation of large-scale local potential variations that originate from the second-order superlattice (SOSL).
-We complement our experimental findings with a theoretical model that visualizes the SOSL in real space as the interference between the underlying first-order superlattice potentials associated with the twisted bilayer graphene and graphene/hBN superlattices.
-Our model stresses the high sensitivity of the resulting SOSL to local strain and twist angle variations.
+With this technique, we are capable of probing the photovoltage response at length scales far below the Abbe diffraction limit, where we are only limited by the tip radius ($\approx 20$~nm) and by any spreading induced by the photoresponse mechanism.
+We observe two sets of fringes spatially rotated with respect to each other, which we interpret as a manifestation of large-scale local potential variations that originate from the second-order superlattice (SOSL).
+We complement our experimental findings with a theoretical model that visualizes the SOSL in real space as the interference between the underlying first-order superlattice potentials associated with the twisted bilayer graphene (TBG) and graphene/hBN superlattices.
+Our experiments, complemented by modelled potentials, show the high sensitivity of the resulting SOSL to local strain and twist angle variations. \NT{Finally, given the broken inversion symmetry that the SOSL implies, we discuss its impact on the flat-band physics in MATBG in the light of our novel PV nanoscopy data.}

 Our experimental workflow is schematically pictured in Fig.~\ref{fig:intro-experiment}a.
-We fabricated a heterostructure consisting of hBN-encapsulated MATBG where the top encapsulating layer is closely aligned to the upper graphene layer as we verified with AFM measurements (Supplementary Note I).
+We fabricated a heterostructure consisting of hBN-encapsulated MATBG where the top encapsulating layer is closely aligned to the upper graphene layer as we verify with AFM measurements (Supplementary Note~I).
 The heterostructure is contacted to a set of Cr/Au metallic leads (see Methods and Fig.~\ref{fig:intro-experiment}c).
-In order to visualize the SOSL potential, defined here as electronic potential landscape governed by the atomic lattice structure, we employ a scattering-type scanning near-field imaging microscope operating at a temperature $T$ down to 10~K. By focusing infrared light (excitation energy $E=116$~meV, corresponding to wavelength $\lambda=10.7~\mu$m) to the apex of a sharp metal-coated AFM tip (radius of $\approx$ 20 nm), a hot-spot of light is generated that induces local photoexcitation of the charge carriers at the nanoscale.
+In order to visualize the SOSL potential, defined here as electronic potential landscape governed by the atomic lattice structure, we employ a scattering-type scanning near-field imaging microscope operating at temperature $T$ down to 10~K. By focusing infrared light (excitation energy $E=116$~meV, corresponding to the wavelength $\lambda_{IR}=10.7~\mu$m) to the apex of a sharp metal-coated AFM tip (radius of $\approx$ 20 nm), a hot-spot of light is generated inducing local photoexcitation of the charge carriers at the nanoscale.
 This leads to a local photovoltage generation that is probed by the global contacts, facilitated by the Shockley-Ramo mechanism \cite{ma2022photocurrent} (see Fig.~\ref{fig:intro-experiment}b,c).
-Details of the cryogenic near-field photovoltage measurements can be found in the Methods.
+Details of the cryogenic near-field photovoltage measurements can be found in the Methods section.